aben20807/blog-post-issues/README.md

 ## hued

 + An editor make you edit the post file easily with completion that skip the middle directories.
-+ Notice: some parts are hardcode. the directory is "content/posts/"
++ Notice: some parts are hardcode, for example, the directory is "content/posts/"

 ### Install